Housewarming Parties: Making a House a Home

 “Bread, that this house may never know hunger.

 Wine, that joy and prosperity may always reign forever.”

 Everyone feels the excitement as actress Donna Reed gifts a couple who has purchased a new house in the classic movie “It’s a Wonderful Life.”
 This part of my favorite holiday movie never fails to “move” me, because I myself have moved so many times.
-Whether it’s a college dorm room or an architect-designed home in a gated community, moving to a new home is a huge event in anyone’s life.
+Whether it’s a college dorm room or an architect-designed home in a gated community, moving to a new home, perhaps with the assistance of professionals like movers Edmonton, is a huge event in anyone’s life.

 When I think of “home” I don’t necessarily think of the building I live in, or even the one I grew up in.
 Home is a feeling, a scent and a memory.
 It’s where we feel the first movement of life during a pregnancy, teach a child to read his first words, or care for an aging parent.
 Living in a house makes it a home.
 So moving from a place we have lived to a place we haven’t can be a little stressful.
 In fact, experts say that moving is one of the top stresses we can experience, right up there with starting a new job, getting married, or having a baby.
 The idea of uprooting our lives and moving to a new house or city is one that can be exciting, but daunting.
 Lucky are those people who have friends who volunteer to help them move—who gladly wrap china in newspapers or ask to unpack kitchens and organize new pantries.
 Asking for help can seem to be a huge imposition, but many folks are happy to pitch in and help.
 If you don’t have friends or family that you can ask for help, you can hire ottawa movers to get yourself free from unwanted stress.